carpentries/instructor-training/episodes/04-performance.md

 > Read Gormally et al's "[Feedback about Teaching in Higher Ed]({{ site.root }}/files/papers/gormally-teaching-feedback-2014.pdf)"
 > and discuss ways you could make peer-to-peer feedback
 > a routine part of your teaching.
+> You may also enjoy Gawande's "[Personal Best](http://www.newyorker.com/magazine/2011/10/03/personal-best)",
+> which looks at the value of having a coach.
 {: .challenge}

 [amazon-babt]: http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393081591/